 We have collected some information on the history and clothing technology of several important early civilaztion.
 The first major civilizations arose along fertile river vallies which supported the first major agriculture systems.
 Conditions in river vallies profuced extrodinary yields even with primative technology.
 Agriculture would take longer to develop in areas where agriculture was dependant on rainfall.
 Thus the first true civilizations appeared in river valleys.
 Actual information on boys' clothing is extremely limited, but we will add what ever information becomes available.
 For the first time in history we know a great deal about these people because they invented writing and left a fascinating written record of their civilitaions.
 Writing was developed here because records were needed to account for the wealth created by productive agriculture.
 The first true civilization was Mesopotamia which appears to have influenced both Egypt and abchient India.
 China appears to have developed independently of the other three great river valley civilizations.

-When admiring the startling achievements of the great river valley civilizations, one can't help but wondering how rude, numerically inferior babarians could have threatened these great civilizations.
+When admiring the startling achievements of the agricultgural-based great river valley civilizations, one can't help but wondering how rude, numerically inferior babarians could have threatened these great civilizations.
+Barbrian is probably not a good term to use, some of these socities were sophisticated.
+Economically they relied on nomadic hearding, which limited their cultural achievements, but not theif ability to make war.
 A range of factors suggest that these civilzations should have been militarily dominant.
 Large populations, superior organizations, wealth, advanzed thechnology, and other factors would seem to havecaquitted the great civilizations the capability to withsand barbarian onsloughts.
 The problem was that the river valley civilizations were no homogenious polities.
 The ruling class were often a narrow strata of society if not an alien group which often oppresively treated the peasant farmers who were the primary source of wealth creation.
 Thus rulers were often afraid to arm the peasantry and thus take advantage of their numerical superority.
 The ballance of power was mintained during the Bronze Age because of the high cost of bronze weapons.
-The arristocratic warrior class of the civilized societies were roughly equivalent to the barbarian armies.
+The arristocratic warrior class of the civilized societies were roughly equivalent in strength to the barbarian armies.
 The technology of bronze metelurgy was not beyond the ability of avanced barbarian societies which often had greater access to metal ores than the river valley civilizations.
 Thus the Hittites, Hurrians, Kassites, and others pressed in on Babylon and Egypt with varying success over time, but none were sufficentlt strong to completely overcome the other.
+One particularly important question is the role of one particular barbarian group--the Steppe tribes set between the West and China.

 The technologies developed by the great early civiizations enabled other peoples to develop high levels of civilization outside the great river valleys.
 Expanding technology and the development of tools like the iron or iron-tipped plow meant that high yields could be achieved even without irrigation.
 And these yields could support a high level of civilization.
 These civilizations drawing on the achievements of the early centers of civilization, gradually eclipsed the great river valley civilizations.
 These subsequent civilizations, especially in the West, were the formerly barbarian more war-like people on the fringe of the river valley civilizations which became civilized.
 Other were the nomadic raiders from central Asia that never developed settled agriculture and a sophiticated civilization, but did develop a major military capability.
 Of some importance is the fact that the more war-like people on the fringe of civilization tended to have more egaltarian traditions than the great river valley civilizations which developed systems based on the often despotic rule of divine-right kingship.
 The Western tradition evolved from the more marshall and eqaltarian traditions of Greece and Rome and through Christianity that of the Hebrews.
 Each of these traditions included a recognition, no matter how imperfectly persued, of the innate value of individuals, a spirit often lacking in the eastern tradition flowing from the great river valley civiizations.